zwajton/ZRAM-SWAP-Optimizer/README.md

 4. Tap `Install from storage`
 5. Select the .zip file you just downloaded
 6. Reboot device as required
+**Like always there is a risk of this module bootlooping the phone.**

 ### Credits

-Thanks to VR-25 and his modules <https://github.com/VR-25/zram-swap-manager>
+Thanks to VR-25 and his module <https://github.com/VR-25/zram-swap-manager> which gave me the idea to build this.